0XMohomiester/0XMohomiester.github.io/_posts/Thonk.md

 title: "Thonk Machine Cybertalents"
 ---

-We can start with nmap scan
+We can start with nmap scan1